janisdd/vscode-edit-csv/README.md

 ## Important Notes

-- On initial load all rows are expanded to have all equal number of cells
+- On initial load all rows are expanded so that all rows have equal length (number of cells)

-- Plugin Versions **0.0.11** had an issue with loading and saving files with more than \~1 MB
+- Plugin Version **0.0.11** had an issue with loading and saving files with more than \~1 MB
 	- saved files were corrupted (content of the first \~1MB was repeated after the first \~1MB until the file size was reached)

 ## How this extension works